Gr3ytrac3/KVM/README.md

 # Check virtualization support
 lscpu | grep Virtualization

+# To check if virtualization is enabled in the BIOS/UEFI on a Linux system (such as Fedora).
+egrep -c '(vmx|svm)' /proc/cpuinfo
+# If zero (0) is returned then you'll have to turn off your pc and log into the BIOS/UEFI to enable it.

+# Verify that the KVM kernel modules are loaded by running:
+lsmod | grep kvm

+# KVM requires a CPU with virtualization extensions, found on most consumer CPUs.
+These extensions are called Intel VT or AMD-V. To check whether you have CPU support, run the following command:
+grep -E '^flags.*(vmx|svm)' /proc/cpuinfo
+# If this command results in nothing printed, your system does not support the relevant virtualization extensions.
+You can still use QEMU/KVM, but the emulator will fall back to software virtualization, which is much slower.

 # Verify available space
 df -h

 # Check USB port speed
 lsusb -t

+# If the checks were positive then you're good to go.
 ```

 ---